Case Study:

 • Simplified publishing workflows and reduced operational overhead

-• Implemented dynamic templates aligned to taxonomy-driven discovery
+• Implemented scalable templates aligned to taxonomy and content structure

 5. Structured Data & Publisher Visibility